Case Study: City of San Diego kangell50

-Civic engagement doesn’t happen on the current website.
-Jargon, unorganized content leave people cold—they prefer to procrastinate or call to get their questions answered and tasks completed.
+Civic engagement didn’t happen on the website.
+Jargon and unorganized content left people cold—they preferred to procrastinate or call to get their questions answered and tasks completed.

-The website does not reflect San Diego values, lifestyle or people.
-The content, design and tone of the website are a poor reflection of what San Diegans value and expect of the City.
+The website did not reflect San Diego’s values, lifestyle or people.
+The content, design, and tone of the website were a poor reflection of what San Diegans value and expect of the City.

-The website gives neither Citizens or Staff reason to stay.
+The website gave neither Residents nor Staff reason to stay.

 Departments used the website for document storage; and hack together disparate third-party apps to manage their day-to-day public services.